Connect with us

 James said it was “humbling” that the governor would provide the funds “at this time of the year.”

 Earlier this year, Lt.
-Gov. Delbert Hosemann and Speaker of the House Philip Gunn urged Reeves to call a special to allow the Legislature to appropriate funds from another pot of federal money — the American Rescue Plan Act — to provide bonuses for workers who were overwhelmed during a COVID-19 surge in the late summer.
+Gov. Delbert Hosemann and Speaker of the House Philip Gunn urged Reeves to call a special session to allow the Legislature to appropriate funds from another pot of federal money — the American Rescue Plan Act — to provide bonuses for health care workers who were overwhelmed during a COVID-19 surge in the late summer.

 Reeves did not call a special session.
 On Monday, the governor praised health care workers, but did not make any comment on whether he would support such bonuses.
 He said the theme of the Christmas decorations at the Governor’s Mansion in 2020 was to honor “health care heroes.”